-Before interviewers visit the selected addresses, a letter is sent to the occupier, explaining that they have been chosen for the survey and that an interviewer will call.
-The letter also explains that the survey relies on the voluntary co-operation of respondents and emphasises that information given in the interview will be treated in the strictest confidence and used only for research and statistical analysis purposes.
-As a token of appreciation and to encourage participation, a £10 Post Office voucher is included with the letter.
-The interviewers are asked to call at the address.
-A lower limit of four calls is set and these calls have to be made at different times of the day and on different days of the week.
+Before interviewers contacted the selected addresses, a letter was sent to the occupier, explaining that they had been chosen for the survey and that they could provide their contact phone number in preparation for a telephone interview.
+The letter also explained that the survey relies on the voluntary co-operation of respondents and emphasises that information given in the interview will be treated in the strictest confidence and used only for research and statistical analysis purposes.
+As a token of appreciation and to encourage participation, a £10 Post Office voucher was included with the letter.
+Respondents were offered various options to provide their telephone numbers, including an online portal, which was set up in May 2020.